AndreiHanu/G4PlasticDetector/README.md

 ## Scoring Physical Quantities
 Scoring of physical quantities is carried out through the G4MultiFunctionalDetector which allows multiple primitive scorers to be assigned to a single volume.
-In this simulation, a G4MultiFunctionalDetector is assigned to the sensitive volume of LaBr3 crystal and the source volume.
+In this simulation, a G4MultiFunctionalDetector is assigned to the sensitive volume of EJ-204 plastic scintillator and the source volume.
 The value recorded by the primitive scorers is collected on event-by-event basis enabling calculation of the detector response.

-The primitive scorer(s) registered for the sensitive volume of LaBr3 crystal are:
+The primitive scorer(s) registered for the sensitive volume of EJ-204 plastic scintillator are:
 * G4PSEnergyDeposit

 The primitive scorer(s) registered for the source volume are custom kinetic energy scorers: